-- 1. Complete the Team Worksheet for Evaluating an Institution's Assignment of Credit Hours and Clock Hours.
+- Complete the Team Worksheet for Evaluating an Institution's Assignment of Credit Hours and Clock Hours.
 Submit the completed worksheet with this form. - Identify the institution's principal degree levels and the number of credit hours for degrees at each level (see the institution's Appendix A if necessary).
-The following minimum number of credit hours should apply at a semester institution: - Associate's degrees = 60 hours - Bachelor's degrees = 120 hours - Master's or other degrees beyond the bachelor's = At least 30 hours beyond the bachelor's degree - Note that 1 quarter hour = 0.67 semester hour. - Any exceptions to this requirement must be explained and justified. - Review any differences in tuition reported for different programs and the rationale provided for such differences. - 2.
-Check the response that reflects the evaluation team or Federal Compliance reviewer's conclusions after reviewing this component of Federal Compliance: - \boxtimes The institution meets HLC's requirements. - The institution meets HLC's requirements, but additional monitoring is recommended. - The institution does not meet HLC's requirements and additional monitoring is recommended. - The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
+The following minimum number of credit hours should apply at a semester institution: - Associate's degrees = 60 hours - Bachelor's degrees = 120 hours - Master's or other degrees beyond the bachelor's = At least 30 hours beyond the bachelor's degree - Note that 1 quarter hour = 0.67 semester hour. - Any exceptions to this requirement must be explained and justified.

+2. Check the response that reflects the evaluation team or Federal Compliance reviewer's conclusions after reviewing this component of Federal Compliance: ☐ The institution meets HLC's requirements. ☐ The institution meets HLC's requirements, but additional monitoring is recommended.
+The institution does not meet HLC's requirements and additional monitoring is recommended.
+The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
 See Criterion (insert appropriate reference).